-- 1) data entry interfaces which make it possible to put in entries for selected factors, regions and dates; - data presentation interfaces which make it possible to display data in the form of

-(a) colour-coded geographical areas,
+- 1. data entry interfaces which make it possible to put in entries for selected factors, regions and dates; - data presentation interfaces which make it possible to display data in the form of (a) colour-coded geographical areas, (b) numerical values displayed on a geographical map, (c) georeferenced static markers, and (d) trend charts.
+Data can be viewed for selected regions, dates and factors; and - 3. the risk and action register which allows the user to generate alerts and recommend prevention and mitigation actions.

-(b) numerical values,

-(c) static markers, and

-(d) trend charts.
-Data can be viewed for selected regions, dates and factors; and

-- 3) the risk and action register which allows the user to generate alerts and recommend prevention and mitigation actions.
 Individual alerts form the database.

 The ERM Tool allows the user to export, import or delete analytical models.
-Maps can be saved within the model and exported as high-resolution pictures or KML files that are Google Earth-compatible.
+Maps can be saved within the model and exported as high-resolution pictures or KML files that are compatible with Google Earth.